Different Question Types for Surveys and What They Mean

 This page is displayed as an appreciation message when the survey taker submits the survey.

-The ‘Slider’ question type enables survey takers to provide ratings on a slider scale.
-This question type allows you to define where the cursor remains by default (Left, Center, or Right).
+The Slider question type enables survey takers to provide ratings on a slider scale.
+This question type lets you define where the cursor remains by default (Left, Center, or Right).
 You can also customize the scale.
 Instead of keeping it 0-100, you may want to keep it 0-10 or 0-50.

-Use this question type when you'd like to get back to the survey taker at their convenience.
-You can request them to enter their preferred date and time.
+Use this question type when you’d like to get back to the survey taker at their convenience.
+You can request that they enter their preferred date and time.

-The ‘Selfie’ question does exactly what it sounds like.
+The Selfie question does exactly what it sounds like.
 It allows users to upload their selfies in a survey.
-Users also get the freedom to either share a selfie or simply upload an image from their photo library.
+Users also get the freedom to either share a selfie or upload an image from their photo library.

-As the name suggests, it is intended to provide some kind of instruction to the user.
-For example, pre-quiz instructions such as terms and conditions, rules, etc.
+As the name suggests, it is intended to provide some instructions to the user, such as pre-quiz instructions on terms and conditions, rules, etc.

 This question type prompts the survey taker to enter their phone number.

-This one is obvious - the ‘Address’ question type prompts the user to enter their address.
+This is obvious - the Address question type prompts the user to enter their address.

-This question type allows the survey takers to create their signatures.
-Survey takers can either type out or draw their name and finish it by providing other information such as the date, place, first name, email, job title, and company.
+This question type allows the survey takers to draw their responses.
+Survey takers can either type out or draw their name and finish it by providing information such as the date, place, first name, email, job title, and company.

-The ‘Upload’ question type enables the survey takers to upload a file.
-For example, a screenshot describing an error encountered while using a software.
+The Upload question type enables the survey takers to upload a file—for example, a screenshot describing an error encountered while using the software.